 From street cruising, to extended motorcycle tours, to serious off-road riding on challenging terrain, the different riding styles all have one thing in common: you are exposed and you need the best motorcycle jacket for your protection.

 A proper motorcycle jacket is your shell against weather conditions, and it provides an abrasive-resistant shield in case of accidents.
-Above, we reviewed the top motorcycle jackets in 2017 to help you pick the right riding companion, best suited for your motorcycle activities.
+Above, we reviewed the top motorcycle jackets to help you pick the right riding companion, best suited for your motorcycle activities.

 Now we will review the factors to consider when choosing your jacket.
 Some of these are pretty obvious to the seasoned rider, but there are some things here that you may have not considered.